sturoscy/django_starter_kit/README.md

 `./gulp help` will list available gulp main and sub-commands.
 The gulpfile.js file is heavily commented for more clarity.

-`./gulp build` will build all of the projects dependencies (coffeescript or javascript, javascript templates, styles, and images).
+`./gulp build` will build all of the projects dependencies (javascript, styles, and images).

-`./gulp serve` will run a proxy server for apache located at https://vagrant.wharton.upenn.edu:3000 that watches for changes in coffeescripts, javascripts, and sass files and will run the appropriate gulp task, restart apache, and reload the browser using the browser-sync node package. `./gulp serve` should only be run in development
+`./gulp serve` will run a proxy server for apache located at https://vagrant.wharton.upenn.edu:3000 that watches for changes in javascripts and sass files and will run the appropriate gulp task, restart apache, and reload the browser using the browser-sync node package. `./gulp serve` should only be run in development

 #### Vendor Files
 Vendor files are managed through [bower](http://bower.io).
 Your vendor requirements should be added to the [bower.json](http://bower.io/docs/creating-packages/#bowerjson) file in the dependencies section.
 You can search for [bower packages](http://bower.io/search "bower search") on bower's website.